 From painstaking geometric lines to bold, expressive strokes, here at Bluethumb we’re proud to host a variety of talented abstract artists.
-We chatted to ten of them to about how they developed their unique artistic style and where they seek inspiration.
+We chatted to ten of 2020’s biggest about how they developed their unique artistic style and where they seek inspiration.

 An Iconic Abstract Artist: Ben Tankard

 Ben Tankard is well known for his non-figurative pieces inspired by the classic Penguin covers and other pop-culture icons.
 “I produce my abstract art by building up multiple layers of acrylic paint.
 I start with an image in mind, and usually achieve it with 5 or 6 coats of paint, though there’s always a degree of accident, with drips and spatters.
 I think the more textured the finished surface is, the better.
 Sometimes my paintings are relatively neat and tidy, and sometimes they’re quite distorted and chaotic, but because of the subject matter they’re all recognisable as part of the same series of works.